Mine4114/pokemonbalance-gba/README.md

 # pokeemerald-expansion

-# NOTE: THIS README IS OUTDATE
+# NOTE: THIS README IS OUTDATED

 ## What is pokeemerald-expansion?